Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 - Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw, or stomach.

-Women are more likely than men to experience shortness of breath, nausea, and back or jaw pain.
+Women are more likely than men to experience shortness of breath, nausea, and back or jaw pain as heart attack symptoms.

-Heart attacks are often (but not always) brought on by exertion.
+Heart attacks are often (but not always) brought on by strenuous physical exertion, anger, or extreme stress.

-Panic attacks usually strike with no obvious trigger.
+Panic attacks, on the other hand, usually strike with no obvious trigger.

 Symptoms of panic disorder often start in a person’s late teens or early adulthood, whereas heart attacks typically occur much later in life.